AmericanRedCross/Guides/TranslationWorkflow_LearnOSM/githubberWorkflow.md

 Workflow for GitHubber Team Member
 ==================================

-You want to help translate the information on LearnOSM into an additional language?
+You want to help translate the information on learnOSM into an additional language?
 That's awesome!
 You are helping make a great resource accessible to a much wider audience.
 You will be coordinating with Translator team members who will do most of the translation work.
 Your technical skills will allow them to contribute.
 Feel free to also help with translating!

 Getting Ready
 -------------